 Update: In August 2018 a serious information leakage has become known.
 The messages, telegram users have been exchanging with one another, were directed, for approximately 2 hours through the servers of a state-owned Iranian telecommunications company.
 Recording of the messages by the government would have been possible, during this period.
 More information on the leak are available here

 In July 2021, research of the Royal Holloway University of London and the ETH Zurich was published, where Telegram's encryption was examined.
 Four problems with the self-developed crypto protocol "MTProto" were discovered, which have been solved in the meantime.
 For example, attackers could change the order of messages so that the receiver got a different message than the one originally sent.
 A more detailed description of this, as well as other (and smaller) problems, can be found here.

 Facebook Messenger is Facebook's very own instant messenger app that (starting mid-2016) Facebook users have to use if they want to read their Facebook messages on mobile devices.
 For this reason alone the Messenger is the second most used messenger app in the world.
 We think, the pressure to use the app is a huge downside.

-End-to-end encryption is provided as an opt-in featue only, which means that you have to activate the encryption feature “Secret Conversation” manually.
+Disadvantages: End-to-end encryption is provided as an opt-in feature only, which means that you have to activate the encryption feature “Secret Conversation” manually.
 Therefore, many users will probably stick to the common unencrypted chats.
 Encrypted group chats are not possible.

 Another annoying flaw of the Facebook Messenger, despite not directly affecting message transfer security, are advertisements appearing in the chat list.

 From our point of view, the most important things are: end-to-end encryption, nobody should be able to spy on you or scan your messages and that what you write is private and just between you and your friends.
-All these points are offered by WhatsApp, Signal and Threema.
+All these points are offered by WhatsApp, Signal, Matrix and Threema.